project-theory-probe/digital-garden/Kitty/Why need a (participatory) pattern language of intimacy..md

     Yet, pronounced difficulty is still recorded when there is the presence of racism and other inequalities (Neal et al. 2019).

 2. I don’t want to start with localizing intimacy by going into interpersonal interactions (like friendship) or place-based practices (like placemaking) because the immediate focus on geographical localization creates a dualistic view of lives “online and offline”, “here and elsewhere”, “we and them”, “human and non-human” etc. Such duality is the heart of what obstructs intimacy in the first place.
-To be intimate—_truly seeing and understanding in the way that organically brings forth a caring response-ability_—is a way of being, an ontology!
+To be intimate—_truly seeing and understanding in the way that organically brings forth a caring response-ability_—is a way of being, an ontology, with no borders!

 3. Intellectual theorizing alone does not help the problem we are trying to solve.
-For example, despite the wave of New Materialism which upholds interdependence, inter-species and relational ontology through introducing useful vocabularies like intra-action, indeterminacy, and so on, there is still a wide gap in bringing this language to world-building practices.
+For example, despite the relational turn (1990s), ontological turn (2000s), and New Materialism (2010s) which uphold interdependence, inter-species, relational ontology through introducing useful vocabularies like intra-action, indeterminacy, and so on, there is still a wide gap in bringing this language to world-building practices.
 To be frank, they are being kept behind high gates of Western academia, jargons, and intellectual debates in developed nations without any practical implications, say, on the life of a people in the war zone of Myanmar.

 ### Summary:
 I started with metaphysical infrastructures because:
 1. Physical infrastructure attempts __ don't address separation-ontology
-2. Localization __ creates dualism.
+2. Localization __ creates dualism
 3. Social theories __ don't trickle down to world-building due to gate-keep